Skip to content

 outputFormat string

-Returns the information as matplotlib pyplot object ('mpl'), png file ('mpl/png'), or numpy array ('numpy')
+Returns the information as matplotlib pyplot object ('mpl'), png file ('png'), or numpy array ('numpy')

 required